mgrybel/Udacity-Full-Stack-Web-Developer/Bookshelf-App/README.md

 ```

 **PATCH /books/{book_id}**
-- General:
-    - If provided, updates the rating of the specified book.
-Returns the success value and the id of the modified book.
+- This endpoint updates the rating of a book with a given ID.
+It returns the success value and the ID of the modified book.
 - Sample: `curl http://127.0.0.1:5000/books/3 -X PATCH -H "Content-Type: application/json" -d '{"rating":"4"}'`

 ```json